johnson-hung/micropayment-system/README.md

     , where `IP_address` is localhost (`127.0.0.1`) and `portNumber` is `1024`

 #### Client Interface
-If a client successfully connects to server, a menu will show up:
+If a client successfully connects to the server, a menu will show up:
 ```
 ===[Micropayment System]===
 |                         |